emsterdam1/anRNAlab-Protocols/Lentivirus-Stables/Infection-and-Selection.md

 ### Day 3
 **4.** Change to normal complete media (DMEM + 10% FBS)
-  * _Note: At this point, treat each well as a different cell line: switch pipettes between wells.</br>Media from these cells chould be treated as virus-contaminated: Do not vaccuum-aspirate and bleach everything it touches before disposal._
+  * _Note: At this point, treat each well as a different cell line: switch pipettes between wells.</br> Do not vaccuum-aspirate media: bleach everything virus touches before disposal._

 ### Day 4